 Supporting the strengthening of national Veterinary Services

-The WOAH (founded as OIE) is a unique intergovernmental organisation that works alongside its partners towards a healthier and safer planet.
+WOAH is a unique intergovernmental organisation that works alongside its partners towards a healthier and safer planet.
 It has built international consensus on the principles of good governance and the quality of Veterinary Services, as embodied by its international Standards that are recognised by the World Trade Organization (WTO), and the third strategic objective of the WOAH Sixth Strategic Plan for the Period 2016-2020: “Ensuring the capacity and sustainability of the Veterinary Services”.
-The WOAH has a proven track record in supporting the strengthening of national Veterinary Services based on these principles and standards, since the advent of its flagship PVS Pathway programme more than a decade ago.
+WOAH has a proven track record in supporting the strengthening of national Veterinary Services based on these principles and standards, since the advent of its flagship PVS Pathway programme more than a decade ago.

 Through smart investments in WOAH activities, which are closely aligned with international standards and agreed principles of aid effectiveness, the global community can sustainably develop the capacity of national Veterinary Services to safeguard health and food security, grow economies and improve the lives of – at least – the 1.3 billion individuals whose livelihoods depend on healthy animals.

 Global public good

 Veterinary Services are a global public good worthy of sustainable investment by the whole international community.